vojtapavlik/GetCleanData/README.md

 run_analysis.R - the script to perform required changes, requires the R working directory to be set to "UCI HAR Dataset" folder

-CodeBook.md - describes the variables, the data and the transformations leading to clean data set
+CodeBook.md - describes the variables, the data and the transformations leading to clean data sets for part one and part two of the assignment